 “2 young people from the Bike Group based in The Hut – Gurranabraher, who are members of Youth Work Ireland Cork, participating in some Spring activities as part of a new local ‘Green Spine’ initiative in Gurranabraher & Churchfield.
 Organised by local HAZ Community Health Worker Micheál O’ Connor, young people, who were accompanied by Youth Worker Joe Curtin, planted 15 trees on the grass bank area along Sun valley Drive.
 The Green Spine Project is a local open group of Community Members, Residents & Organisations.
 The groups aim is to improve Biodiversity Impact Actions and imaginative community arts and local area enhancement.
 Groups participate to explore ways to reimagine, reinvent & take care of our local public spaces.
 Over 500 native trees were planted”

-During the Spring we planted many fruit trees across the community — with the hope of bearing fruit for sharing in years to come
+During the Spring 2021 we planted many fruit trees across the community — with the hope of bearing fruit for sharing in our communities years to come!!

 Sensory Box Project